-Fuel consumption testing helps consumers make informed, energy-efficient purchase decisions by providing a reliable comparison of the relative fuel consumption performance of different vehicles.
+Fuel consumption ratings help consumers make informed, energy-efficient purchase decisions by providing a reliable comparison of the relative fuel consumption performance of different vehicles.

-Manufacturers are using an improved testing procedure, introduced for model year 2015, to determine the fuel consumption ratings of new light-duty vehicles.
-The Government of Canada-approved 5-cycle testing better approximates typical driving conditions and styles, resulting in fuel consumption ratings that are more representative of a vehicle’s on-road fuel consumption.
+Manufacturers use the 5-cycle testing procedure, introduced for model year 2015, to determine the fuel consumption ratings of new light-duty vehicles.
+The improved procedure better approximates typical driving conditions and styles, resulting in fuel consumption ratings that are more representative of a vehicle’s on-road fuel consumption.

-Published ratings are a useful tool for comparing vehicles before you buy, but keep in mind that even the new ratings that better reflect everyday driving are based on standardized tests and may not accurately predict the fuel consumption you will get on the road.
+Published ratings are a useful tool for comparing vehicles before you buy, but keep in mind that they're based on standardized tests and may not accurately predict the fuel consumption you will get on the road.
 Your fuel consumption will vary depending on how, where and when you drive.

 How vehicles are tested

 Selected test vehicles are “run in” for about 6,000 km before testing.
 The vehicle is then mounted on a chassis dynamometer programmed to take into account the aerodynamic efficiency, weight and rolling resistance of the vehicle.
 A trained driver runs the vehicle through standardized driving cycles that simulate trips in the city and on the highway.
 Fuel consumption ratings are derived from the emissions generated during the driving cycles.